infiniflow/infinity/docs/references/http_api_reference.md

 ## Show block column

-Show detailed of a specified column in a specific block.
+Show details of a specified column in a specific block.

 #### Request